Humor | Well That's a Fine How Do You Do / Humor | Well That's a Fine How Do You Do

 It was a clean sneak. nobody got hurt…I took the rumble. hitting on all eight.

-on the square.
+On the square.

 Hearing Aids`